Vandivier/afterecon/content/2015-04-21-democracy-is-not-democratic.md

 ---
-title: Democracy is Not Democratic
+title: "Democracy is Not Democratic"
 date: 2015-04-21 01:14:39
 author: John Vandivier
 ---